What Is Tether?

 Tether’s Attempts at Stability Are Dangerous

 USDT isn’t issued on a new blockchain.
-Instead, there are four different versions of the Tether token on the market.
+Instead, there are multiple different versions of the Tether token on the market.

 Tether uses the Omni Layer Protocol to issue assets on the Bitcoin blockchain.
 The same Omni layer is used to mint Euro Tether tokens.
 There are also Euro Tether and Dollar Tether ERC-20 tokens on the Ethereum blockchain and Tether TRC-20 tokens on Tron.

 While it sounds great on the surface, the real market has different reactions to the Tether project.

 As stated above, hackers attacked Tether, stealing approximately $31 million in USDT tokens.

 And Tether’s ties to Bitfinex has been cited in a 2018 report by John M. Griffin and Amin Shams in regards to Bitcoin’s price manipulation in late 2017.